Physical characteristics of glasma from the earliest stage of relativistic heavy ion collisions: Numerical Results

 In figure \ref{plotv12} we look at the first three Fourier coefficients as functions of rapidity and impact parameter, at $\tau=0.04$ fm.
 We use $R_{\rm max}=5.9$ fm in all calculations.
 In the left panel of figure \ref{plotv12} we show $v_1$, $v_2$ and $v_3$ at $\tau=0.04$ fm with $b=2$ fm as a function of rapidity.
 In the right panel we show the same three Fourier coefficients at $\tau=0.04$ fm and $\eta=0.1$ as functions of impact parameter.
 The directed flow coefficient, $v_1$, is negative (for $\eta>0$), and the elliptic flow coefficient, $v_2$, is positive.
 The triangle coefficient $v_3$ is small and positive (for $\eta>0$) when $b\lesssim$ 2 fm.

 In figure \ref{plotv123time} we show $v_1$, $v_2$ and $v_3$ as functions of time with $\eta=0.1$ and $b=2$ fm, at order $\tau^3$ and order $\tau^5$.
 In all cases the curves agree well at small times.
-The order $\tau^3$ curves bend sharply upward at $\tau\sim 0.03$ fm, which shows the breakdown of the $\tau$ expansion at third order.
+The order $\tau^3$ curves bend sharply upward at $\tau\approx 0.03$ fm, which shows the breakdown of the $\tau$ expansion at third order.
 At larger values of $\tau$, the order $\tau^5$ results show the opposite behaviour, bending rapidly downward.
 Similar behaviour is seen in figure \ref{tau-conv}, and is discussed in section \ref{sec-martinez}.
-We determine numerically that the time for which the three order $\tau^5$ curves peak is $\tau \sim 0.05$ fm, which is approximately the time at which the expansion breaks down.
-The time for which the second derivative is zero, which corresponds to the point where the curves start to flatten, is approximately $\tau\sim 0.03$ fm for all three curves.
+We determine numerically that the position of the peak for each of the three curves that show order $\tau^5$ results is $\tau \approx 0.05$ fm, which is approximately the time at which the expansion breaks down.
+The time for which the second derivative is zero, which corresponds to the point where the curves start to flatten, is approximately $\tau\approx 0.03$ fm for all three curves.
 This flattening of all three curves inside the region where the $\tau$ expansion converges provides some evidence that the Fourier coefficients will not change rapidly immediately outside the region of validity of the near field expansion.
-We also comment that the radial flow shows similar behaviour (see figure \ref{plotV1proj}).
+We also comment that the radial flow shows similar behaviour (see figure \ref{plotV1V5proj}).

 Our results for the second and third Fourier coefficients are of the same order as experimental values \cite{ATLAS:2012at,Heinz:2013th}, although our result for $|v_1|$ is much bigger than expected \cite{Selyuzhenkov_2011}.
 However, it is usually assumed that anisotropy develops mostly during the hydrodynamic evolution that follows the glasma phase, and in this context our results are surprisingly large for all three Fourier coefficients.
 Azimuthal correlations in glasma have been investigated by several other groups, using different approaches and looking at different regimes, which makes comparison difficult.
 In Ref. \cite{Krasnitz:2002ng} the authors use a different method and consider impact parameters that are larger than the maximum value for which the gradient expansion can be trusted, and times that are beyond the validity of the near field expansion, but still obtain smaller values of $v_2$.
 In Ref. \cite{Schenke:2015aqa, Lappi:2015vta} the origins of azimuthal correlations in the CGC approach are studied, but quantitative results for a glasma system are not obtained.